Sensational Salvia Sale - Save Up To 20%

 Weed Control: Buffalo and Blue Grama grasses are warm-season growers, meaning they don’t green up until mid- to late spring (depending on elevation).
 Corn gluten meal application can prevent weeds from germinating.
 Weeds are best pulled, dug up with a dandelion fork or spot-sprayed with herbicide in early to mid-spring.
 At this time of the year, these native grasses are still dormant while the weeds are already green and growing.
 This makes them easy to find and pull.
 A thorough weeding in early spring is usually sufficient for the entire year.

-Comments about High Country Gardens Bouteloua gracilis Hachita Grass Plugs:
+Comments about High Country Gardens Hachita Blue Grama Grass Plugs:

 It looks beautiful and soft but not 'walkable' as it grows in tufts like a bunch grass.
 I planted the plugs 4 years ago on an East-facing hillside which was too steep to mow and the sprinkler irrigation ran off.
 But since it needs water only once a week or less, watering is not longer an issue.
 I give it a serious haircut at the end of April and it starts to green up by mid-May.
 It self-seeds easily so keep an eye out for new starts if they're not growing where you'd like.
 The roots are tenacious, holding the soil onto the steep hill.
 I'm very please with the results.